NK Arbanasi: History

 In 1955 it changed its name again, this time to Tvornica Duhana.
 And in the spirit of then current politics, the club changed its name to a more proletarian sounding NK Omladinac in 1956, and under that name the junior team achieved the greatest success in the history of all club's sections.
 It became the Dalmatia champion and third in the Croatian championship.

 With the political winds of change that hit Croatia and the Zadar count, on September the 1st 1992, the club's board decided to rename the club to its older name - NK Arbanasi, under which the club still operates today.
 NK Arbansi was the first football club in Zadar to publish a sports monograph Sport kod Zadarskih Arbanasa (2008) by Drago Marić and Bernard Kotlar.

-In the almost 120-year tradition of football in Arbanasi, many quality footballers have emerged, among whom certainly the greatest were Josip Bepi Marušić (later a professional in Serie A side Bologna) and the greatest scorer in the history of Zadar football Vice Mazija.
+Football has been played in Arbanasi for approximately 120 years.
+Footballers from the area include Josip Bepi Marušić, who played professionally for the Serie A club Bologna, and Vice Mazija, a scorer in Zadar football.

 The first playground where NK Arbanasi played was in the area of the Arbanasi Local Board near Bregdetti Bay.
 After that, the Club used the playground next to the Bus Station for almost 40 years.
 Currently, until the construction of its new playground, NK Arbanasi has an auxiliary football field in Stanovi, where artificial grass has been placed.